BjornKennethHolmstrom/CosmicSyncCore/docs/APP_IDEAS/COMMONS_NET/ARCHITECTURE.md

 ## System Overview

-CommonsNet is built as a **flagship application** on the CosmicSyncCore platform, guided by Project Janus wisdom frameworks and implementing Global Governance Frameworks patterns.
+CommonsNet is built as a **flagship application** on the CivicBase platform, guided by Project Janus wisdom frameworks and implementing Global Governance Frameworks patterns.
 This architecture ensures technological sovereignty, human-centered design, and scalable governance.

 ## Four-Layer Architecture Stack